If you are a Magento CMS user, and you want to list your products on Google Shopping, here’s how to do it.

 - Google Shopping Feed Magento Extension

-Most of these generate pretty clean data feeds formatted the way that they need to be for uploading, though depending on your products, you may need to do some light data massaging. (shameless plug: did you know that we also make some great Magento extensions?)
+Most of these generate pretty clean data feeds which are properly formatted, so all you have to do is upload them.
+However, depending on your products, you may need to do some light data massaging, which we are happy to help you with.

 Step 3: Export Your Data

-Run the chosen feed generator and see what you get.
+Run your chosen feed generator and see what results you get.
 Make sure that it hits all of the product feed specification requirements so you don’t run into any issues when you upload.
-Also make sure that you’re included as much information as possible so that you can get the best visibility for your products.
+Also, make sure that you have included as much information as possible so that you can get the best visibility for your products.

 Step 4: Submit a Test Data Feed